jaredmcgrath/LikeCompiler/Documentation.md

 * sBegin moved to front of rule from the end
 * remove begin handling within the Statement choices
 * replace Statement rule w one that pushes scope, calls Block and pops scope.
 Did this by calling oSymbolTblPushScope to create a new table scope to differentiate variables outside the current scope, then called @Block, then oSymbolTblPopScope

+* removed BeginStmt, added sEnd acceptance at the end of Block
+* replaced Block call in Program with call to Statement to push scope